Fresh Summer Spring Rolls are packed with vegetables (and chicken), rolled in lettuce leaves and rice paper, for a tasty snack or meal.

 Use cool water to soak the rice paper sheets, to prevent them from becoming too sticky.
 They are fragile, and if the water is to warm (or hot), it becomes quite hard to roll.
 It only takes a few extra minutes for them to soak in cooler water.
 (It’s true, hot water softens them right away:)

-Too hot of water, and the rice papers stick to everything.
+If you use too hot of water, the rice papers stick to everything!

 a chicken summer roll